-Adequately preparing a hospital to handle a disaster is far from a simple process.
-Not only are there a multitude of types of disasters that can occur, the coordination of many different departments and disciplines is required.
+Preparing your hospital to handle a disaster is far from a simple process.
+Not only are there a number of types of disasters that can occur, the coordination of many different departments and disciplines is required.

-What key members should be included in your hospital’s disaster preparedness team?
+The key members that must be part of your hospital’s disaster preparedness team

 - Medical Director: The medical director will likely oversee the disaster preparedness committee, and would appoint an on-the-ground incident commander.

-- Medical Staff: In addition to Emergency Room and the Operating Room, the heads of all departments should be included if possible.
+- Medical Staff: In addition to the emergency room and the operating room personnel, the heads of all departments should be included.

 - Director of Nursing: The director of nursing will oversee the nursing component of the plan.